-- 20. Among the pitfalls in our way.
-The best of us walk blindly. - 21.
+- 20. Among the pitfalls in our way The best of us walk blindly. - 21.
 Duty points, with outstretched fingers, Every soul to action high. - 22.
 Oft on the trampling band, from crown Of some tall cliff, the deer look down. - 23.
 Silently, one by one, in the infinite meadows of heaven, Blossomed the lovely stars, the forget-me-nots of the angels. - 24.
-O softly on you bank of haze Her rosy face the summer lays. - 25.
-They are slaves who fear to speak For the fallen and the weak. - 26.
-Through all the long midsummer day The meadow sides are sweet with hay. - 27.
+O softly on yon bank of haze Her rosy face the summer lays. - 25.
+They are slaves who fear to speak For the fallen and the weak.

+- 26. Through all the long midsummer day The meadow sides are sweet with hay. - 27.
 Lack of occupation is not rest; A mind quite vacant is a mind distressed. - 28.
 Still stands the forest primeval; but under the shade of its branches Dwells another race, with other customs and language. - 29.
 The master of the district school, Brisk wielder of the birch and rule, Held at the fire his favored place. - 30.
-In the Acadian land, on the shores of the Basin of Minas, Distant, secluded, still, the little village of Grand Pré Lay in the fruitful valley. - 31.
-Then came the laborers home from the field, and serenely the sun sank

-Down to his rest, and twilight prevailed. - 32.
-Somewhat apart from the village, and near the Basin of Minas, Benedict Bellefontaine, the wealthiest farmer of Grand Pré, Dwelt on his goodly acres; and with him, directing his household, Gentle Evangeline lived, his child, and the pride of the village. - 33.
+In the Acadian land, on the shores of the Basin of Minas, Distant, secluded, still, the little village of Grand Pré Lay in the fruitful valley. - Then came the laborers home from the field, and serenely the sun sank Down to his rest, and twilight prevailed. - 32.
+Somewhat apart from the village, and near the Basin of Minas, Benedict Bellefontaine, the wealthiest farmer of Grand Pré, Dwelt on his goodly acres. - 33.
 Thus, at peace with God and the world, the farmer of Grand Pré Lived on his sunny farm, and Evangeline governed his household.